Grumo Appula

-The first element of the city’s name is of uncertain origin: some trace it back to the Greek term drùmon, others to the latin grumum, still others to a Messapian term with the same meaning as the Latin term.
+The first element of the city's name is of uncertain origin: some trace it back to the Greek term drùmon, others to the Latin grumum, still others to a Messapian term with the same meaning as the Latin term.

-The second part of the name, which refers to the historical region of Apulia, whose added only in 1863 to disambiguate the municipality from Nomini Nevano.
+The second part of the name, which refers to the historical region of Apulia, whose added only in 1863 to disambiguate the municipality from Grumo Nevano.